mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 # Configuration

 Grafana has default and custom configuration files.
-You can customize your Grafana instance by modifying the custom configuration file or by using environment variables.
-To see the list of settings for a Grafana instance, refer to [View server settings]({{< relref "view-server/view-server-settings.md" >}}).
+You can customize your Mosaicoo instance by modifying the custom configuration file or by using environment variables.
+To see the list of settings for a Mosaicoo instance, refer to [View server settings]({{< relref "view-server/view-server-settings.md" >}}).

 > **Note:** After you add custom options, [uncomment](#remove-comments-in-the-ini-files) the relevant sections of the configuration file.
-Restart Grafana for your changes to take effect.
+Restart Mosaicoo for your changes to take effect.

 ## Configuration file location

-The default settings for a Grafana instance are stored in the `$WORKING_DIR/conf/defaults.ini` file. _Do not_ change this file.
+The default settings for a Mosaicoo instance are stored in the `$WORKING_DIR/conf/defaults.ini` file. _Do not_ change this file.

 Depending on your OS, your custom configuration file is either the `$WORKING_DIR/conf/defaults.ini` file or the `/usr/local/etc/grafana/grafana.ini` file.
 The custom configuration file path can be overridden using the `--config` parameter.

 ### Linux

-If you installed Grafana using the `deb` or `rpm` packages, then your configuration file is located at `/etc/grafana/grafana.ini` and a separate `custom.ini` is not used.
-This path is specified in the Grafana init.d script using `--config` file parameter.
+If you installed Mosaicoo using the `deb` or `rpm` packages, then your configuration file is located at `/etc/grafana/grafana.ini` and a separate `custom.ini` is not used.
+This path is specified in the Mosaicoo init.d script using `--config` file parameter.

 ### Docker

-Refer to [Configure a Grafana Docker image]({{< relref "configure-docker.md" >}}) for information about environmental variables, persistent storage, and building custom Docker images.
+Refer to [Configure a Mosaicoo Docker image]({{< relref "configure-docker.md" >}}) for information about environmental variables, persistent storage, and building custom Docker images.

 ### Windows